Skip to content

 --filter ship_method=CA_NHAN --result GOLD --token $TOK

-At least one of --filter, --result, --from-file is required — no accidental full-round targeting.
+At least one of --filter, --result, --from-file is required, preventing accidental full-round targeting.

 List / cancel